MAVERIC-Labs/MAVERIC_informatics/docs/source/eMicro-Apps.rst

 **Reference** (BBMerge): Bushnell, B., Rood, J., & Singer, E. (2017).
 BBMerge – Accurate paired shotgun read merging via overlap.
 PLOS ONE, 12(10), e0185056. https://doi.org/10.1371/journal.pone.0185056

-**Short description**: BBTools is a suite of fast, multithreaded bioinformatics tools designed for analysis of DNA and RNA sequence data.
+**Short description**: BBTools is a suite of fast, multi-threaded bioinformatics tools designed for analysis of DNA and RNA sequence data.
 BBTools can handle common sequencing file formats such as fastq, fasta, sam, scarf, fasta+qual, compressed or raw, with autodetection of quality encoding and interleaving.